 Further developments are also planned in collaboration with others .
 We are looking to share a Map of Hope which highlights the people trained in two of the suicide prevention courses by Licensed Livingworks Trainers .
 This is to engender conversations around suicide and a pictorial representation of people trained in a given area.

 We are also looking at developing Suicide Safer Towns ,Cities,Schools ,Workplaces and Communities.
 Suicide Prevention is definitely ‘everybody’s business’, whatever our professional line of work or in our private life We can all do something to help to reduce the amount of suicides by “working together” for the benefit of all So let’s keep that 2020 vision going in the coming year.
 If you want to help find out what you can do ,search for Suicide Prevention resources in your local area.
-Look at the National Suicide Prevention Alliance Website Loook out for national anf local charities especially for young people Think and Act globally , digitally and locally wherever you find yourselves.
-Working together can and will end death by suicide.
+Look at the National Suicide Prevention Alliance Website Loook out for national and local charities especially for young people Think and Act globally , digitally and locally wherever you find yourselves.
+Working together can and will end suicide.